muckelba/poracleWiki/third_party_apps.md

 ---

 # Third Party Apps
-Third Party apps used to enchnace the funcationalty of PorcaleJS
+Third Party apps used to enhance the functionality of PorcaleJS

 ## [SwiftTileserverCache](https://github.com/123FLO321/SwiftTileserverCache)